GOMC-WSU/Manual/src/howto.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you intend to start a new simulation from previous simulation state, you can use this option.
-Restarting the simulation with ``Restart`` **would not** result in an identitcal outcome, as if previous simulation was continued.
+Restarting the simulation with ``Restart`` **would not** result in an identical outcome, as if previous simulation was continued.
-Make sure that in the previous simulation config file, the flag ``RestartFreq`` was activated and the restart PDB file/files (``OutputName``\_BOX_0_restart.pdb) and merged PSF file (``OutputName``\_merged.psf) were printed.
+Make sure that in the previous simulation config file, the flag ``RestartFreq`` was activated and the restart PDB file/files (``OutputName``\_BOX_0_restart.pdb) and restart PSF file file/files (``OutputName``\_BOX_0_restart.psf) were printed.

 In order to restart the simulation from previous simulation we need to perform the following steps to modify the config file:

 1. Set the ``Restart`` to True.

-2. Use the dumped restart PDB file to set the ``Coordinates`` for each box.
+2. Use the restart PDB file/files to set the ``Coordinates`` for each box.

-3. Use the dumped merged PSF file to set the ``Structure`` for both boxes.
+3. Use the restart PSF file/files to set the ``Structure`` for each box.

+4. Use the restart xsc file/files to set the ``extendedSystem`` for each box.

+5. Use the restart coor file/files to set the ``binCoordinates`` for each box.

-4. It is a good practice to comment out the ``CellBasisVector`` by adding '#' at the beginning of each cell basis vector.
+6. It is a good practice to comment out the ``CellBasisVector`` by adding '#' at the beginning of each cell basis vector.
 However, GOMC will override the cell basis information with the cell basis data from restart PDB file/files.

-5. Use the different ``OutputName`` to avoid overwriting the output files.
+7. Use the different ``OutputName`` to avoid overwriting the output files.

 Here is the example of starting the NPT simulation of dimethyl ether, from equilibrated NVT simulation: